nre-learning/nrelabs-curriculum/lessons/lesson-25/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 3)">Run this snippet</button>

 The client is now ready to received JET notification event.
+It's normal that you don't see a prompt back - this command runs endlessly until stopped.

 #### Triggering a event